iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 Understanding the Optimizer
 ###########################

-Since SensorGraphs allow they user to very explicitly say what should happen as data comes into the device and what data is considered an output, the compiler can aggressively optimize the underlying graph as long as it guarantees that the behavior for each input is unchanged in so far as the
+Since SensorGraphs allow their user to very explicitly say what should happen as data comes into the device and what data is considered an output, the compiler can aggressively optimize the underlying graph as long as it guarantees that the behavior for each input is unchanged in so far as the